ocaml/tuareg/README.md

 `.ml`, `.mli`, `.mly`, `.mll`, and `.mlp` or manually by
 <kbd>M-x tuareg-mode</kbd>.

 Start the OCaml toplevel with <kbd>M-x run-ocaml</kbd>.
-You can evaluate a phrase in your buffer by typing <kbd>C-c C-e</kbd> when the cursor is on it (it will start the OCaml toplevel if needed).
+To evaluate a phrase, simply type <kbd>M-⟨return⟩</kbd>.
+You can also evaluate a phrase in a different buffer by typing <kbd>C-c C-e</kbd> when the cursor is on it (it will start the OCaml toplevel if needed).

 Run the OCaml debugger with <kbd>M-x ocamldebug FILE</kbd>.